 | Total annual insurance | $15,000 - $35,000 |

-New authority (under 1 year) pays significantly higher insurance rates.
+New authority under 1 year pays significantly higher rates.
 Your rates typically drop after your first year of clean operation.
+Read our full guide on FMCSA insurance requirements.

 Equipment and tools